Dallas County, TX Traffic Tickets

 First, we will timely request a hearing.
 As stated earlier, failure to timely request a hearing will result in an automatic suspension or revocation of your driver's license.
 We always request a hearing by electronic submission, so that we can prove the timeliness of our request.
 After we timely request a hearing on your behalf, your case will be assigned to one of the Justice of the Peace Courts or Municipal Courts in the county of your residence.
 Hearings are usually scheduled between 30 and 120 days from the request, and we will be notified in writing.
 During that time period, your driver's license is NOT suspended or revoked.
 Requesting a hearing “stays” the suspension or revocation until it is heard by the court.

 At the hearing, we will present any and all necessary evidence in order to win.
 The judge will determine, based on the preponderance of the evidence presented, whether the allegations are true (in which case the Judge issues an “Affirmative Finding”) or false (in which case the Judge issues a “Negative Finding”).
 If there’s a Negative Finding, your driver's license is not suspended.
-In the event of an Affirmative Finding, your driver's license may be suspended.
-But, even with an Affirmative Finding, we are usually able to successfully argue for NO suspension or revocation.
+In the event of an Affirmative Finding, your driver license may be suspended.
+But, even with an Affirmative Finding, we are almost always able to successfully argue for NO suspension or revocation.
 At the end of the proceeding, the Judge will issue his or her findings and we will promptly notify you of the result.

-Even if your driver's license is suspended, there are options to continue driving, legally!
+Even if your driver license is suspended, there are options to continue driving, legally!
 It’s called an Occupational Driver License, which allows you to continue to legally drive if you have an “essential need.”
 The time periods and places you can drive are restricted, but it gets you back on the road.
 Obtaining an Occupational Driver License is a separate legal proceeding, which can be tricky to obtain.
 Call us if you need an Occupational Driver License.

 Don’t forget – time is of the essence!
 If you receive a suspension or revocation notice letter from TxDPS, call us immediately to talk with one of our attorneys.